centrifugal/helm-charts/charts/centrifugo/README.md

 ### External Secrets Operator

-If you use [External Secrets Operator](https://external-secrets.io/), first create an `ExternalSecret`:
+If you use [External Secrets Operator](https://external-secrets.io/), you have two approaches: individual secret references or bulk import with `envFrom`.

+#### Option 1: Individual Secret References

+Create an `ExternalSecret` that maps Vault keys to Kubernetes secret keys:

 ```yaml
 apiVersion: external-secrets.io/v1beta1